By Cat, Oct 2007 (Photo, right, from Wikimedia Commons)

 In this way, the flour in our kitchens WAS a sprouted grain flour.
 The phytates were deactivated and the enzymes released to break down the complex, indigestible starch to more digestible vegetable starches and sugars (2).

-Today, the big combines harvest and thresh the grain seeds all in one big step, and are kept cool and dry while shipped to the grain mill, so that the seeds do not get the chance to sprout.
+Today, the big combines harvest and thresh the grain seeds all in one big step, and are kept cool and dry while shipped to the grain mill; because of this, the seeds do not get the chance to sprout.
 Modern flour is ground from unsprouted seeds.

 Sprouted Grain Flour

 Regular flour available today is made by grinding the unsprouted seed of the wheat (or other grain) plant, and has a few inherent problems: